stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

   - One `PAYMENT` operations withdrawing assets from accounts MI and/or MR.
-  - One `BUMP_SEQUENCE` operation bumping the sequence number of multisig account MI to s_i.
+  - One `BUMP_SEQUENCE` operation bumping the sequence number of account MI to s_i.

 - C_i, see [Payment](#Payment) process.